Attendance Recovery

 Instructional Content

-8. Does the Attendance Recovery (AR) activity have to be instructionally related to content standards, or can it be another allowable Expanded Learning Opportunity Program (ELO-P) activity, as long as it is supervised by a certificated staff member?
+8. Does the AR activity have to be instructionally related to content standards, or can it be another allowable Expanded Learning Opportunities Program (ELO-P) activity, as long as it is supervised by a certificated staff member?
+(Posted 20-Mar-2025)

-As a condition of funding, the educational activities that students are engaged in when they participate in an AR program must be substantially equivalent to their regular instructional program, and the educational content must be aligned to grade level standards (EC Section 46211(f)).
-This is a requirement of all AR programs, regardless of whether they are offered in conjunction with an ELO-P program.
+As a condition of funding, the educational activities that students are engaged in when they participate in AR must be substantially equivalent to their regular instructional program, and the educational content must be aligned to grade level standards (EC Section 46211(f)).
+This is a requirement of all AR programs, regardless of whether they are offered in conjunction with ELO-P.

-9. If a local educational agency (LEA) already offers academic support as part of its Expanded Learning Opportunity Program (ELO-P), does that time now count as Attendance Recovery (AR)?
+9. If an LEA already offers academic support as part of its Expanded Learning Opportunities Program (ELO-P), does that time now count as AR?
+(Updated 02-Sep-2025)

 No. AR and ELO-P are distinct programs, each with their own audit requirements, even when they are run concurrently.